 The degree of match between our gender identity, expression, and stereotypes of that gender’s expression part determines how people treat us.
-I currently express as some genre of male (stubble, relatively deep voice, flat chest, male-fitting t-shirts, etc.).
-Maybe a nerdy effeminate male (my narrow shoulders, hairless chest, and gestures are a giveaway).
+I currently express as some genre of man (stubble, relatively deep voice, flat chest, male-fitting t-shirts, etc.).
+Maybe a nerdy effeminate man (my narrow shoulders, hairless chest, patchiness of stubble, and gestures are a giveaway).
 A nancy boy.
 A post-twink (on good days).
 I’m not the only one theorising my gender; people do it in the blink of an eye when they call me “sir” or utter a “fuck’s sake” under their breath when I ask not to be misgendered.
-(A not uncommon socially assigned gender these days feels like middle class lefty snowflake with a dick.)
+(Often I feel that people gender me as middle class lefty snowflake with a dick.)

 “… there is no single way for nonbinary people to look […].
 There is so much diversity in the community and we do ourselves a disservice by focusing only on androgyny and neutrality as the ideals of being nonbinary.
 There is room for the full spectrum of expression within the nonbinary label.”